JoeJessee/DBWrangleLoupescRNAseq/README.md

 # DBWrangleLoupescRNAseq
 Curation of gene ID's for Loupe Cell Browser

-Also a project for me to practice version control on Github
+First R script I made (so like, not impressive at all), and also a project for me to practice version control on Github